Hazematman/fryzekconcepts/pages/about.md

 <img class="page-self-image" src="/assets/me.jpg">

-Hello my name is Lucas Fryzek, and welcome to my website!
+Hello my name is Lucas Francisco Fryzek, and welcome to my website!

 I’m a software developer with specific interests in computer graphics, GPUs, embedded systems, and operating systems.
 I'm currently working with Igalia's graphics team working on the open source